What is Sales Training? A Complete Guide to Sales Training Success

 Sales training vs. sales enablement

-Sales training is designed to shift a sales team’s attitudes and behaviors, through group learning, practice, best practices and workshops.
-Sales training is about getting sellers to master proven sales techniques and personalize their own style of selling and communications.
+Sales training is designed to shift a sales team’s attitudes and behaviors through group learning, practice, workshops, and best practices.
+It encourages sellers to master proven sales techniques and personalize their own style of selling and communications.

-To recap, sales enablement provides customer teams with resources and tools needed to progress a deal.
-Sales training teaches customers teams the activities, processes, and tools to be effective and valued sales professionals.
+To recap, sales enablement provides customer teams with the resources and tools needed to progress a deal.
+Sales training teaches customer teams the activities, processes, and tools to be effective and valued sales professionals.

 1. Explain the why behind the sales training strategy